s-chand/s-chand/README.md

 # Hi there!
 I'm Samuel Okoroafor 👋

-I am a senior software engineer in Berlin, Germany.
+I am a staff software engineer in Berlin, Germany.

 What sort of work I do?
 - 👨‍💻 Backend development (ocassionally frontend).